opencog/link-grammar/README.md

 to the conjunction.
 These two cases suggest that one should allow most links to cross over the down-links to conjunctions.

+This is currently worked-around by splitting the Js link into two: a Jj part and a Jk part; the two are used together to cross over the conjunction.

 Type Theory